crabmusket/thesis/report/summaries.md

  * Sub-problems are 'inlined' into the user's desired problem.
  * Introduces more variables and constraints, but the use of more efficient solvers.
 Tends to be beneficial in practise.

+## Siroky10

+### Introduction

+ * Building climate control accounts for a large amount of first-world energy expenditure.
+ * BAS can control not only HVAC but also blinds and lighting.
+ * Thermal mass is important to consider when heating/cooling a building and critical to the MPC problem.
+ * Different energy rates (i.e. nighttime) should also be taken into account by the control strategy.

+### MPC

+ * MPC is typically used to control high-level setpoints, with per-room controllers ensuring those setpoints are maintained.
+ * Aim to minimise the electricity bill while meeting comfort constraints.
+ * Stability is often a non-issue for building control.
+ * Objective function minimises difference from a trajectory using a quadratic form to penalise deviation.
+ * Energy bill is usually an _affine_ function of the contron effort.
+ * Peak energy demand can be penalised using the L∞ norm.

+### Modeling

+ * Actual models (e.g. Simulink or TRNSYS) cannot be used to formulate control strategies using optimisation, and are slow to solve, so RC modelling is typically used instead.
+ * Once an RC model structure is derived, its properties can be filled in using statistical identification or _a priori_ knowledge of the materials and construction.

+### Case study